 As a prospective buyer or tenant of commercial real estate, it’s beneficial to take advantage of the service a professional tenant representation advisor can add to a process that can quickly become risky, expensive and time consuming.
 Like any large business undertaking, failure to seek professional advice on an area outside of your expertise may lead to bad business decisions.

 Fortunately however, most business owners are only faced with a corporate real estate transaction or challenge every couple of years.
-That being said, if you don’t already have one, how do you go about choosing a Tenant broker who’s qualified to achieve your goals?
+That being said, if you don’t already have one, how do you go about choosing a Tenant advisor who’s qualified to achieve your goals?
 And if you do, how do you determine your current representative is up to the job this time around?

 Below are eight hard and fast rules to thoroughly consider for choosing the best tenant representation advisor for the job: